aut0maticjack/lazyweb/3D-Printing-Smoothieware-Opinion.md

 * Reference: [Feature Request: Web upload to /ext/ and play from /ext/](http://forum.smoothieware.org/forum/t-2223914/feature-request:web-upload-to-ext-and-play-from-ext)

+## sdcard upload speed

+Uploading to the sdcard via the web interface is slow.
+Despite saying how good Smoothie's sdcard interface is, in practical use it takes several minutes to upload a few MiB of g-code via the web interface, which is really annoying.

 ## Z probe != endstop

 There is no support for using a Z probe as an endstop.
 Every other firmware supports this.